John Mackay (Australian pioneer): Blackbirding and South Sea trading

 In 1865, Mackay obtained his master mariner licence and became Captain John Mackay.
 He travelled to China during that year looking for opportunities to transport Chinese labour to Queensland.
 From 1867, Mackay was the master of the Sir Isaac Newton schooner.
 Under his command, the schooner regularly conducted blackbirding voyages to the Pacific Islands.
 Blackbirding was the practise of coercing and kidnapping South Sea Islanders to work as forced labourers on farms in New South Wales, Queensland and Fiji.
 By the early 1870s, Mackay in the Sir Isaac Newton diversified into transporting goods such as coffee and cedar into Australian ports from as far away as Ceylon.
 It is highly possible that he was the captain of the Albert Edward vessel that the Manbarra people of Palm Island in Queensland attempted to destroy in 1874.

 In 1875, Mackay became master of the Flora and continued blackbirding throughout the Pacific.
 In 1876, Mackay was undertaking voyages from the Mariana Islands to Sydney.
 From 1877 to 1880, it appears that Mackay conducted lengthy trading voyages, travelling as far as Tahiti, Chile and the western coast of the United States of America.
 In 1879, Mackay took command of the Meg Merrilies schooner which coasted largely between ports in Fiji and New Zealand, and in 1881 he took charge of the steamer The Southern Cross which plied a similar course.
 In 1883, he returned to Queensland to take up a grant of land which he believed the government had offered to him for his services of opening the region around the Pioneer River for British colonisation.
 However, the Government of Queensland reneged on this agreement and instead offered Mackay the position of harbourmaster in the northern port of Cooktown.

-It is important to note that there was another blackbirder by the name of Captain John Mackay who operated out of Queensland ports in the period slightly after the subject of this article had retired from his seafaring position.
+There was another blackbirder by the name of Captain John Mackay who operated out of Queensland ports in the period slightly after the subject of this article had retired from his seafaring position.
 This was Captain John Ronald Mackay who was in command of the vessel Para.
 His exploits in islander labour recruitment were similar but should not be confused with the John Mackay presented here.